 Well, sanitizing lies in between the two.
 According to www.flu.gov, sanitizing lowers the number of germs on surfaces to a safe level, as judged by public health standards or requirements, while disinfecting removes bacteria and viruses completely.
-You sanitize a surface by cleaning or disinfecting to reduce the risk of spreading infection.
-In essence, sterilizing destroys all forms of microbial life and is used mainly in healthcare and laboratory settings.
+You sanitize a surface by cleaning or disinfecting it to reduce the risk of spreading infection.
+In essence, sanitizing destroys all forms of microbial life and is used mainly in healthcare and laboratory settings.

 Do you disinfect, or do you sanitize?

 In order to eliminate SARS-CoV-2, the virus that causes COVID 19, you should disinfect – not sanitize – because disinfectants are the only products approved by the EPA to kill viruses on hard surfaces.
-The main difference is that EPA-approved sanitizers only have claims for bacteria, while disinfectants have claims against both bacteria and viruses.
+The main difference is that FDA-approved sanitizers only have claims for bacteria, while disinfectants have claims against both bacteria and viruses.

 Ready to clean and disinfect?
 Go in order.

-If disinfecting a surface is the task at hand—for example, you’re tackling desks that a classroom has just been used, or are ready to take care of the entryway to an office building (think doors, handles, counter tops)—the order of operations is important.
+If disinfecting a surface is the task at hand—for example, you’re tackling desks that a classroom has just been used, or are ready to take care of the entryway to an office building (think doors, handles, countertops)—the order of operations is important.
 Remember that “C” comes before “D”, so always clean before you disinfect.

-First, clean the surface with a general all purpose cleaner to remove any visible waste particles.
-Second, rinse the surface with water, dry and then apply disinfectant.
+First, clean the surface with a general all-purpose cleaner to remove any visible waste particles.
+Second, rinse the surface with water, dry, and then apply disinfectant.
 Make certain that you’re following the appropriate dwell times for the disinfectant to ensure that you’re killing all the germs.

 How often should I clean surfaces during COVID-19?

-It all depends on use level and what surfaces you’re talking about.
+It all depends on the use level and what surfaces you’re talking about.
 Routine cleaning and disinfecting are an important part of reducing the risk of exposure to COVID-19.
-Normal routine cleaning can reduce risk of exposure and is a necessary step before you disinfect dirty surfaces.
+Normal routine cleaning can reduce the risk of exposure and is a necessary step before you disinfect dirty surfaces.

 Surfaces frequently touched by multiple people, such as door handles, desks, phones, light switches, and faucets, should be cleaned and disinfected at least daily.
-More frequent cleaning and disinfection may be required based on level of use.
+More frequent cleaning and disinfection may be required based on the level of use.